nayankhade/Payment_Gateway_Integration/README.md

 A Dynamic Website is used to collect Donation for poor and needy people.

 Stack used -
-Front-end : HTML, CSS, Bootstrap
+Front-end : HTML, CSS, Bootstrap.
 Back-end : PHP

 The Database contains Razorpay